 As Inheritance Tax is famously quoted as being ‘a voluntary tax payable by those, whose distrust of their heirs is slightly greater than their dislike of the Government’ there are many steps and actions which could reduce the value of an estate which is ultimately calculable for tax.
 The balance is to ensure the current generation (yourselves) have sufficient income, capital and financial security to make retirement both fulfilling and enjoyable, whilst also trying not to continue to accumulate wealth in excess of your needs and therefore enhance the tax take.

-There are in principle three ways to approach Estate Planning
+There are in principle three ways to approach to mitigate paying Inheritance Tax

 - Do nothing – accept that tax will be payable and the net estate post tax will be sufficient legacy for your beneficiaries.